Advanced Immersion and Mentoring

 The AIM Program

-- Engage in discussions and activities related to leadership education, careers and professional development, volunteerism, and the transition to college
+- Engaging in discussions and activities related to leadership education, careers and professional development, and the transition to college

 - An overview of how to access and utilize support resources (academic and otherwise)

 - Discussions and community-building opportunities led by current students